-All education and care settings must have at least 1 designated first aider who is trained in

-Emergency First Aid Response in an Education and Care Setting"> Emergency First Aid Response in an Education and Care Setting in attendance at all times.
+All education and care settings must have at least 1 designated first aider who is trained in HLTAID004 Emergency First Aid Response in an Education and Care Setting in attendance at all times.
 They must be immediately available to administer first aid and emergency response medication (where required).

 All education and care staff are encouraged to complete the free ASCIA anaphylaxis e-training.
+This training is approved by the Australian Care and Education Council Quality Association (ACECQA) for preschools and children's centres in meeting first aid training requirements.
 This course should be completed every 2 years.
-This training is approved by the Australian Care and Education Council Quality Association (ACECQA) for preschools and children's centres in meeting first aid training requirements.
-It can also be used as refresher training when a child or young person at risk of anaphylaxis is enrolled in the education or care service.
+It can be used as refresher training when a child or young person at risk of anaphylaxis is enrolled in the education or care service.

-All canteen staff and food technology educators should undertake the National Allergy Council's free All About Allergens online training.
-Regular volunteers should also be encouraged to undertake this training, however, they should not have the responsibility of preparing food for children and young people or staff with food allergies.
+All canteen staff and food technology educators should undertake the free National Allergy Strategy All about Allergens online training.
+Regular volunteers should also be encouraged to undertake this training.
+However, they should not have the responsibility of preparing food for children and young people or staff with food allergies.